BadgerCode/Rabbit.Common/README.md

     ServiceName = "My.Application.Name"
 };

-var connection = new RabbitConnectionFactory()
-                     .Create(rabbitConfig);

-// You should .Connect before trying to use the connection.
-// If your connection details are invalid, this will throw an exception connection.Connect();
+// If your connection details are invalid, this will throw an exception var connection = new RabbitConnectionFactory()
+                     .CreateAndConnect(rabbitConfig);

 // You should .Abort this connection when you're done with it.
-// Otherwise, it will only abort when disposed
+// Otherwise, it will only abort when disposed (which could stop your program from exiting)
 ```
 <br>